FabricElements/skeleton-focal/CONTRIBUTING.md

 * Submit a pull request.
 * Wait for response from one of the team members.

+## Filing Issues

+**If you are filing an issue to request a feature**, please provide a clear description of the feature.
+It can be helpful to describe answers to the following questions:

+* Who will use the feature?
+* When will they use the feature?
+* What is the user’s goal?

+Or...
+If you are filing an issue to report a bug, be sure to provide:

+* A clear description of the bug and related expectations.
+* A reduced test case that demonstrates the problem.

+## Submitting Pull Requests

+**Before creating a pull request**, ensure that an issue exists for the corresponding change in the PR that you intend to make.
+If an issue does not exist, please create one providing:

+* A reference to the corresponding issue or issues that will be closed by the pull request.
+* A succinct description of the design used to fix any related issues.
+* At least one test for each bug fixed or feature added as part of the pull request.

+If a proposed change contains multiple commits, please **squash commits to as few as is necessary** to succinctly express the change.

 We really appreciate your interest in contributing and improving the project.